 Everyone committed to strengthening public education in North Carolina can get involved!
 By developing a network of local volunteers across the state, you can play a leadership role and become a strong, effective voice for our public schools.
 Public Schools First NC is committed to educating North Carolinians from Murphy to Manteo and supporting you and your community in that work.

 The information compiled in this packet is a guide to help you advocate for public education.
-You can find fast facts on teacher compensation and impacts of the 2013-2015 budget; helpful tips for communicating your views; and information on how to contact elected leaders.
-Click here to download and print the guide.
+You can find fast facts on teacher compensation and impacts of the state budget; helpful tips for communicating your views; and information on how to contact elected leaders.
+Click here to download and print the *NEW FOR 2017* guide.
 In addition, you can view the PTA Advocacy 101 webinar to learn about the National PTA, their policy agenda, and how to advocate for all children.

 Legislator Contact Information